 - Physical contact with another person in an angry, aggressive, or threatening way

 - Verbally abusive behavior, including angry or vulgar language, swearing, name-calling, or shouting

 The Global Alliance reserves the right to remove or refuse service to anyone who is in violation of this Code of Conduct.

 Frequently Asked Questions (FAQs)

 Early Bird Registration will end on October 16, 2022.
 After this time, you will be able to register for the conference up until October 27 with regular registration rates.

-Yes, we will be holding a one day, pre-conference activity on October 27, from 9:00 am to 4:30 pm EST called the Policy Institute.
+Yes, we will be holding a one day, pre-symposium activity on October 27, from 9:00 am to 4:30 pm EST called the Policy Institute.
 The Policy Institute is an opportunity to gather with policy experts, to learn from each other, and to apply your skills in developing policy products related to behavioral health using a social justice and human rights frame.
 Registration for the Policy Institute is separate from conference registration.
 Don’t miss out and register today — space is limited!

 Our opening celebrations begin on Thursday evening, October 27, so please plan your travel accordingly!

 We will have continuing education opportunities for Nursing.
 Attendees may claim up to 8 hours of Nursing CE after completing an online evaluation.
 Certificate of completion awarded upon completion of evaluation survey.
 The survey link will be available on the Whova app, and will be open for 30 days.

 Coming Together for Action will be held at the Renaissance Baltimore Harborplace Hotel.
 The address is 202 East Pratt Street, Baltimore, MD, 21202.
 Learn more about the location and directions.